 First click testing is a method for measuring the usability of a website, app, or design.
 The aim of first click testing is to verify that the first click a user makes on an interface to carry out a given task is both correct and easy.

-When interacting with click test section, the participant is shown instructions that you provided (usually along the lines of “Where would you click to…?”) and is then shown an image on which they click to carry out the instruction.
+When interacting with a click test section, the participant is shown instructions that you provide (usually along the lines of “Where would you click to…?”) and is then shown an image on which they will click to carry out the instruction.

 In this article

 Click +Create new test in the top right corner of your dashboard.

 Add a First click section.